 - The RLL department has specialists in literature, art, film studies and cultural studies; and study-abroad programs in France, Quebec, Senegal and Switzerland offer students the opportunity to improve language skills and cultural understanding in a range of environments.

-For a complete, at-a-glance list of all French and Francophone Studies courses offered in any given semester, see the LSA Bulletin.
+For a list of the French and Francophone Studies courses offered in recent semesters, visit the LSA Undergraduate Course Catalog.
 For information on currently offered French and Francophone Studies courses, visit the LSA Course Guide.

 Course Numbering System

 In most LSA departments, courses that introduce the methods and basic concepts of the discipline are numbered at the 100 or 200 level; the 300 level consists of advanced undergraduate courses; and the 400 level has more advanced courses that are suitable for both undergraduates near the end of their major and for beginning graduate students.

 In language departments, however, introductory courses in literature and culture, and even third-year language courses, are often numbered at the 300 level simply because they have second-year language courses as a prerequisite.
 The numbering system in French and Francophone Studies is more like that of non-language departments in the College.
 For example:

 - 235-299 are introductory courses in language, culture, and literature, and are appropriate for first- and second-year students